rcompos/kubespray-and-pray/README.md

 Prepare __control node__ where management tools are installed.
 A laptop or desktop computer will be sufficient.
 A jump host is fine too.

+1. Install Packages

-1. Install required packages on __control node__, including Ansible v2.4 (or newer) and python-netaddr.
+    Install required packages on __control node__ including Ansible v2.4 (or newer) and python-netaddr.

     `$ sudo -H pip2 install ansible kubespray`

     Debian or Ubuntu control node also need:
     `$ sudo apt-get install sshpass`

+2. Clone Repo

-2. Clone repo with ansibles into home directory.
+    Clone kubespray-and-pray repository into home directory.

     `$ cd; git clone https://github.com/rcompos/kubespray-and-pray`

-### Create Kubernetes Cluster ###
+### Deploy Kubernetes Cluster ###

 Perform the following steps on the __control node__ where ansible command will be run from.
 This might be your laptop or a jump host.
 The cluster machines must already exist and be responsive to SSH.

-1. Edit inventory file.
+1. Edit Inventory File

       Specify the cluster topology as masters, nodes and etcds.
 Masters are cluster masters running the Kubernetes API service.
 Nodes are worker nodes where pods will run.
 Etcds are etcd cluster members, which serve as the state database for the Kubernetes cluster.

     Example _inventory.cfg_ defining a Kubernetes cluster with three members (all).
 There are two masters (kube-master), three etcd members (etcd) and three worker nodes (kube-node).
 The top lines with ansible\_ssh\_host and ip values are required if machines have multiple network addresses, otherwise may be omitted.
 Change the ip addresses in the file to actual ip addresses.
 Lines or partial lines may be comment out with the pound sign (#).